 Ron Donoughe’s paintings can be found in the Westmoreland Museum of American Art, the Southern Alleghenies Museum of Art, the Heinz History Center, the Duquesne Club, the Pennsylvania Convention Center, and numerous corporate and private collections.
 He has taught painting at LaRoche College, the Pittsburgh Center for the Arts, and at workshops throughout the United States and France.
 His previous books include 90 Pittsburgh Neighborhoods and Essence of Pittsburgh.

-Copies of Brownsville to Braddock: Paintings and Observations of the Monongahela River Valley will be available on March 9, 2021 from White Whale Bookstore.
+Signed copies of Brownsville to Braddock: Paintings and Observations of the Monongahela River Valley are available from White Whale Bookstore.